UK civil servants mount major strike against pension reform

 Watch RT's Laura Emmett's report

-“The crisis has been caused by the bankers, who’ve got the politicians in their pocket.
+Political activist Professor Chris Knight argues that what is happening in the UK and other European countries is a crisis caused by bankers which should not be solved at the expense of hardworking people.“The crisis has been caused by the bankers, who’ve got the politicians in their pocket.
 They make simple people act as if hardworking teachers, hardworking civil servants, hardworking lecturers and others are responsible for this crisis.
 We all know that it’s not true.
 Let’s deal with the problem at its root.
 Let’s crack down on what I regard as actually electoral fraud and criminal activity.
 Let’s crack down on it right across Europe,” professor Knight told RT.

-“This today’s strike of four unions is the beginning of an industrial struggle from a low level of industrial action in this country,” he said.
+Andrew Burgin, a secretary from Coalition of Resistance movement in London, believes this industrial action is likely to have no direct effect on the government's proposed plans in the short-term.“This today’s strike of four unions is the beginning of an industrial struggle from a low level of industrial action in this country,” he said.
 “But in the long-term, it is very possible that there will be many millions of workers on strike and the government will be forced then take notice."

+Meanwhile, activists agree that making the government change its mind will not be easy.
 “The government is putting on a brave face, and it’s going to be no easy fight to stop these cuts,” Daniel Garvin, an activist from the anti-tax avoidance group “UK Uncut” told RT.
 “We are dealing with a very ideological government.
 They are making the deepest cuts since Margaret Thatcher did.
 No one in the country thinks this is going to be an easy pushover.
 I believe everyone in every union needs to step up.
 One day will not be enough.
 We need a sustained approach.”